ashwanijha04/mplab/README.md

 ## Welcome Folks!

-This repository contains the #Microprocessors #program.
+This repository contains the ##Microprocessors #program.
 I have also posted a video on how to install and use MASM in your own system.
-If you need the video, ping me personally.
+If you need the video, ping me personall

 ### Markdown